 10 of the Best Cycling Holiday Routes in Asia

-Seeing a country by bike is one of the most connected, tactile and thrilling ways of getting to know a new place.
-Not only are you at one with nature and your palpable surroundings, but you’re also keeping fit and contributing to the reduction of CO2 emissions.
-So whether your reason for cycling is to be green, to get lean or just for a new challenge in life, we believe that combining sport and travel could be completely life-changing.
-And in the fascinating continent of Asia, with its exotic landscapes and great variety of cultures, we couldn’t think of a better way of exploring.
+Seeing a country by bike is one of the most rewarding, connected, tactile and thrilling ways of getting to know a new destination.
+Cycling to be green, to get fit or just for a new challenge in life, combining sport and travel could be a completely life changing experience.
+And in the fascinating continent of Asia, with its exotic landscapes and great variety of cultures, this is a truly wonderful way of exploring.

-It doesn’t matter whether you’re a pro rider or a cycling rookie, travelling by bike can be done at a pace to suit your abilities and there are no rules about how many times you stop along the way.
-There are many trails to suit different riding levels, but here are 10 of the best cycling holiday routes in Asia…
+Whether you’re a pro rider or a cycling novice, travelling by bike can be done at your own pace and there are no rules about how many times you stop along the way.
+There are countless trails to suit different riding levels, but here are our top 10 cycling holiday routes in Asia…

 The famous Silk Road is made up of a network of trade routes which were established during the Chinese Han dynasty (206 BC - 220 AD) when silk traders travelled to and from different parts of Asia.
 The routes connect East and West Asia, even extending to parts of Europe, and was used by many traders, monks and soldiers in the past.
 Today, these ancient routes have become popular with travellers wanting to trek or cycle.
 If you’re looking for both a physical and mental challenge, we would recommend cycling the historic Silk Road.